 - Anna Koskimaa and Aada Nevalainen Fund

 - The North Karelia Co-Operative Banks' Pekka Vallius Fund

 - S. A. Tervo Fund

 Grant-related enquiries should be sent to email@example.com.
 Enquiries may also be directed to Fund Officer Asko Saarelainen and Secretary Maarit Hämäläinen-Koljonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
 The grant decisions of the January round of applications will be announced at the latest on May 15th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before the Annual Gala and the grant can be withdrawn after the Gala.
-The 2020 Annual Gala of the North Karelia Regional Fund will be held in May 3rd 2020.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
+The grants can be withdrawn from May 11th.